-Student loans are the largest source of debt in the United States after mortgages.
+Student loans are the largest source of debt in the United States after mortgages, hence why financial aid is more important than ever.

 However, you can take steps to reduce these costs.
 Financial aid can be the difference between a few years and a lifetime of student debt.